Supporting the wellbeing of employees is essential to creating safe, healthy, and productive workplaces across the South Australian public sector.

 Our activities to promote good work design and manage psychosocial risk include:

-- including psychosocial hazards in the People Matter Employee Survey - Employee Engagement | Office of the Commissioner for Public Sector Employment to provide agencies with a comprehensive assessment of their prevalent hazards.
+- Including psychosocial hazards in the People Matter Employee Survey - Employee Engagement to help agencies better understand and assess their key risks

 Mentally Healthy Workplaces Framework

-Download the Mentally Healthy Workplaces Framework (PDF 124KB)
+Download the Mentally Healthy Workplaces Framework (PDF, 124KB)

 Where to go for help – wellbeing resources